hphelion/documentation/commercial/GA1/commerical.flexible-control-pane-overview.md

 ###Physical Compute
 PC nodes have the same minimum requirements in Flexible Control Plane as in normal installations.
-The following configuration is used for the overcloud compute node.
+The following configuration is used for the overcloud compute node:

 - RAM: 96GB
 - CPU Core: 40
 - HDD: 2TB

+###Underseed (seed host)
+The following configuration is used for the underseed (seed host):

+* RAM: 16GB
+* CPU Core: 12
+* HDD: 512GB

 ##Prerequisites {#prereq}
 The Flexible Control Plane configuration has the same prerequisites as HP Helion OpenStack 1.01.
 Please be sure the environment satisfies the prerequisites before beginning installation.